The First-Year Experience

 - Credits are 100% eCampus.

 Explore UAF by taking a virtual tour.
 See 360s, photos and maps to help get acquainted with our Fairbanks campus.
 Our online guided tour helps you see the UAF campus at any time, from any location.
-Student guides lead you through the places they live and learn, including dorm rooms, classrooms, the Rasmuson Library, the Wood Center Student Union and much more.Virtual Tour
+Student guides lead you through the places they live and learn, including residence halls, classrooms, the Rasmuson Library, the Wood Center Student Union and much more.Virtual Tour

 Welcome to UAF

-Welcoming new students to UAF at Rev-it-Up that provides all the information new students need - from photo ID cards to IT connection services.
-Then followed by orientation full of evenings of team building, friend making and getting settled into a new life at college.Watch Video
+Welcoming new students to UAF at Rev-it-Up where we provide all the information new students need - from photo ID cards to IT connection services.
+Followed by orientation, team building, friend making and getting settled into college life.Watch Video